Profile photo

 Bio

 Drawing on extensive archival and ethnographic data, Marriage Unbound shows how women’s legal mobilization and rights contention can forge new ground for our understanding of law and politics, as well as power and inequality, in an authoritarian context.
-In 2023, this book received several awards, including Herbert Jacob Book Prize for the best book on law and society and Victoria Schuck Award for the best book on women and politics.
+In 2023, this book received several awards, including the Herbert Jacob Book Prize for the best book on law and society and the Victoria Schuck Award for the best book on women and politics.

 JJC Affiliations